ruippeixe/lost-and-found/README.md

 Upon entering the Lost & Found application, the homepage prompts users to choose between 'Lost' and 'Found.'
 If something is lost, users can click 'Lost' to fill out a straightforward multi-step form, providing details about the item.
 Similarly, if an item is found, users should select 'Found' and provide relevant details.

+Prior to submitting the data, authentication is required.
+This entails either creating an account and subsequently logging in, or directly logging in if an account already exists.

-After submission, the results page becomes the centralized hub, displaying comprehensive information about lost or found items.
-Users can efficiently search it by utilizing the search functionality on the Found page, refining their criteria for targeted results.
+Users can efficiently search items by utilizing the search functionality on the Found page, refining their criteria for targeted results.
 Each result offers a snapshot, and by clicking on a specific item, users can access additional details contributed by the person who reported it.

 Navigation is made easy with a user-friendly bar, allowing seamless movement between different sections of the application.

+Authenticated users can manage their added items by accessing a dedicated deletion page.
+Additionally, they can update their email account on another page.

 ## Deployment